pete85/angular-car-rent/README.md

 ## Development server

+Run `npm i` to configure the dev environment.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## User Interface